 Bright JM, Fields KB, Draper R. Ultrasound Diagnosis of Calf Injuries.
 Sports Health.
 2017 Jul-Aug;9(4):352-355. .
 Accessed

-The information herein on "Calf Soreness, Pain and Chiropractic Treatment" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Calf Soreness, Pain and Chiropractic Care" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*